Equal Opportunities

 Since its inception its members have strived to advance non-standard ideas and identities, perspectives and persons (m/f/d), and share these with the wider public.
 More information can be found on the outreach page.

-We are organizing a biweekly seminar, (usually) on Tuesdays from 13:00-14:00 in Zum Großen Windkanal 2, Room 1.207, to provide career orientation for physics students from a variety of perspectives.
+We are organizing a monthly seminar, (usually) on Fridays from 11:00-12:00 in Zum Großen Windkanal 2, Room 1.207, to provide career orientation for physics students from a variety of perspectives.
 Speakers will discuss both technical aspects of their work and their career paths.
 Connection through Zoom will be available.

 For more information see our concept flyer here.